Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

     vim src/krnl_idct_noflow.cpp
     ```

    These files contain description for both of these kernels.
 They are exactly identical kernel with different names and one major difference: Dataflow optimization is enabled for **krnl_idct** in **krnl_idct.cpp** whereas it is not used for other kernel **krnl_idct_noflow** in **knrl_idct_noflow.cpp**.
-You can see this by going to a label called "DATAFLOW_PRAGMA" which is placed as marker near line 358 in both the files.
+It can be sees by going to a label called "DATAFLOW_PRAGMA" which is placed as marker near line 358 in both the files.
 An HLS Pragma is applied here, it is enabled for "krnl_idct" and disabled for other by commenting out.
 The application of this pragma makes functions in the region execute concurrently and create a function pipeline which overlaps compute in different functions as compared to full sequential execution.
 The functions in this region are connected through FIFOs also called hls::streams, it is one of the recommended style for the functions used in dataflow region, given that the data is produced or consumed in order at every function boundary.

 1. Look at the synthesis report for latency and II to compare expected performance, proceed as follows: